Rodolfo-Gallegos/scicellxx/docs/source/index.rst

-The code that you write becomes part of the framework, this will help others to build on your code just as you built on the code wrote by others.
+The code that you write becomes part of the framework, this will help others to build on your code just as you built on the code wrote by them.
 We encourage you to personalise SciCell++ based on your needs **by extending** its current behavior to provide it with extra functionalities.